 - to describe the group to potential members – what the group is about, the kind of culture you want to foster, and who runs it.
 This is helpful for people deciding if they want to join your group.

 - the group rules – having a set of standards and rules which are easily accessible to everyone is a really important tool to have in place from the outset so you can set everyone’s expectations of what is, or is not, okay.
+Facebook does have a new Rules feature you could alternatively use for this, too.

 - useful resources – you may also wish to put links to handy resources or hashtags you encourage people to use.
 Think of the description as the ‘welcome manual’ for people.